seppinho/mutserve/README.md

 It is especially used for [mtDNA-Server](https://mtdna-server.uibk.ac.at).
 For scalability, Mutation-Server Core is parallelized with Hadoop MapReduce but is also available as a standalone tool.

 ## mtDNA-Server
-mtDNA-Server integrates this library in its workflow to  to detect heteroplasmic and homoplasmic sites.
-Please have a look [here](https://github.com/seppinho/mtdna-server-workflow) to execute the mtDNA-Server workflow including also several other workflow steps like contamination detection.
+mtDNA-Server uses this library to detect heteroplasmic and homoplasmic sites.
+Please have a look [here](https://github.com/seppinho/mtdna-server-workflow) to run the complete mtDNA-Server workflow including also several other workflow steps like contamination detection or report creation.

 ## Standalone Tool
 You can also run Mutation-Server  Core as a standalone tool starting with BAM files.